Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: B. H2 molecule with FQS(2q, 2p)

-Given $\phi=\pi$ as an initial condition, FQS(2q, 2p) yielded the same trajectory as FQS(2q, 1p) with $\phi=\pi$.
-The unvarying $\phi$ is not trivial, but seems to be reasonable because a state represented by a real vector remains in real space by ITE with molecular Hamiltonian.
-Hence, in FQS(2q, 2p) simulations we randomly chose the initial value of $\phi$.
-For $\psi$, we randomly chose the same initial value in FQS(2q, 2p) and FQS(2q, 1p).
-Figure \ref{fgr:vs_HopRBS} shows all simulations started from the similar energy level, which implies the initial states contain the ground state with amplitude in the same scale.
-Note that FQS(2q, 1p) with $\phi=\pi$ reached to the chemical accuracy ($\Delta E=10^{-3}$ a.u.) in the best case, which implies the excitation-conserving ansatz restricted to $\phi=\pi$ can sufficiently cover the ground state.
-However, in the worst case of FQS(2q, 1p), the energy was not improved from the HF level, which implies that the expressibility for the ground state does not necessarily guarantee sufficient expressibility to reproduce accurate ITE path.
-In contrast, FQS(2q, 2p) initiating from a state in complex space outperformed FQS(2q, 1p) with $\phi=\pi$.
-This is presumably because FQS initiating from complex vector can make use of larger Hilbert space which includes not only complex space represented by $\phi$ but also extended real space caused by the phase cancellation among $\phi$'s in excitation-conserving gates.
+Figure \ref{fgr:H2_energy}(a) shows all simulations started from the similar energy level, which implies the initial states contain the ground state with amplitude in the same scale.
+Note that FQS(2q,~1p) with $\phi=\pi$ reached to the chemical accuracy ($\Delta E=10^{-3}$ a.u.) in the best case, which implies the excitation-conserving ansatz restricted to $\phi=\pi$ can sufficiently cover the ground state.
+However, in the worst case of FQS(2q,~1p), the energy was not improved from the HF level, which implies that the expressibility for the ground state does not necessarily guarantee sufficient expressibility to reproduce accurate ITE path.
+In contrast, FQS(2q,~2p) initiating from a state in complex space outperformed FQS(2q,~1p) with $\phi=\pi$.
+This is presumably because FQS initiating from complex vector can make use of larger Hilbert space which includes not only complex space represented by $\phi \ne \pi$ but also extended real space caused by the phase cancellation among $\phi$'s in excitation-conserving gates.
 Thus, the time evolution in FQS can possibly be described better with $\phi \neq \pi$.